StirArtifact/stir/INSTALL.md

 Note that the following instructions may not work on any machine, as they have only been tested on limited number of machines (see [tested environments](REQUIREMENTS.md#tested-environment)).
 If you encounter any issues, please contact us.

+This repository contains large files stored using [Git LFS](https://git-lfs.com/), so you need to install Git LFS before cloning the repository.

 # Install with Docker (recommended)
 The easiest way to install and run the code is to use Docker.
 To install Docker, follow the instructions here: https://docs.docker.com/get-docker/.